-In 2018 about 44,500 students in 392 secondary schools participated in the study, with sample sizes of about 14,800 in 8th grade, 15,100 in 10th grade, and 14,500 in 12th grade.
+In 2020 about 11,800 students in 112 secondary schools participated in the study, with sample sizes of 3,161 in 8th grade, 4,890 in 10th grade, and 3,770 in 12th grade.
 Multiple questionnaire forms are distributed randomly at each grade level to increase coverage of attitudinal and behavioral domains.
-Six different forms are used at 12th grade and four forms at 8th and 10th grades.
+Six different forms are used at 12th grade and four forms at 8th and 10th grade.
 To reduce burden on the respondents, not all questions are contained in all forms.
-Thus, the number of cases upon which a particular statistic is based may be less than the total sample size.
+Thus, the number of cases upon which a particular statistic is based may be less than the total sample size in that grade.
 The tables contain notes on the number of forms used for each statistic if less than the total sample is used.
+Because of the early termination of the field efforts in 2020 due to the COVID-19 pandemic, as described in the Introduction to this volume, the numbers of cases are considerably lower for 2020.